genonullfree/idlecoin/README.md

 ```bash
 while true; do echo <USER> |nc <SERVER> <PORT>; done
 ```

+*NOTE*: When logging in this way you will be unable to purchase upgrades with this miner.
+STDIN is not routed through `nc`.

 When that happens the miner level and CPS will be reset to 0, just like starting a new connection.